 - 1/2 red bell pepper chopped fine

 - 1 carrot grated

 - 3/4 cup ketchup divided

 - 1 teaspoon onion powder

 - Preheat oven to 350 degrees.
 Place ground beef and pork in a large bowl.
-Stir breadcrumbs into the meat.
+Stir breadcrumbs and flour into the meat.
 Set aside.

 - Heat oil in a frying pan on the stove over medium heat.
 Add onion, garlic, red pepper, and carrot.
 Sauté until onions are translucent.

 - In a medium-sized bowl, whisk eggs with milk, salt, pepper, garlic powder, and onion powder.